 Dr Abulaila describes the yusor tree as being “kind of threatened”, because, like many other plants, it has faced pressures from overgrazing and development.

 Such conservation challenges make a recent work carried out in the UAE all the more important.

-Dr Shyam Kurup, an associate professor at UAE University in Al Ain, has helped to develop a method to multiply M. peregrinausing micropropagation, which involves the techniques of tissue culture, in which tiny pieces of plant tissue are grown on a nutrient medium.
+Dr Shyam Kurup, an associate professor at United Arab Emirates University (UAEU) in Al Ain, has helped to develop a method to multiply M. peregrinausing micropropagation, which involves the techniques of tissue culture, in which tiny pieces of plant tissue are grown on a nutrient medium.